praneetcsa/openhack-devops-team/.github/ISSUE_TEMPLATE.md

+---
+name: Tracking issue
+about: Use this template for tracking new features.
+title: issue due to build failure
+labels: tracking issue, needs triage
+assignees: praneetcsa
+---

 <!--
 IF SUFFICIENT INFORMATION IS NOT PROVIDED VIA THE FOLLOWING TEMPLATE THE ISSUE MIGHT BE CLOSED WITHOUT FURTHER CONSIDERATION OR INVESTIGATION
 -->